 DSD and PCM are considered to be different audio file formats, as a general rule.
 However, I think, that PCM and DSD are really two sides of a single phenomenon.

-DSD (sigma-delta modulation) is a 1-bit audio format that uses noise-shaping to increasing of dynamic range.
+DSD (sigma-delta modulation) is a 1-bit audio format that uses noise-shaping to increase dynamic range.

-Dynamic range is the difference between maximal and minimal allowable level of the transmitted signal.
+Dynamic range is the difference between maximal and minimal allowable levels of the transmitted signal.

 The maximal signal level causes overload.